arx0x0/i-Recognize/README.md

 ## Acknowledgments

-* Thank you to Andrei Neagoie and Zero to Mastery for teaching the basic functionality.
+* Huge props to Andrei Neagoie and Zero to Mastery Academy for teaching the basic functionality.
-* Shout out to PurpleBooth for the README template
+* Used Readme template from PurpleBooth